“Let the children come to me, and do not hinder them, for to such belongs the kingdom of God” (Luke 18:16).

-We are an intergenerational community with a village mentality.
-It takes a village to raise children, and the church provides a thick community for children to interact with faithful Christians of all ages.
+We are an intergenerational community.
+Our church provides a thick community for children to interact with faithful Christians of all ages.

 We are a liturgical church.
-Liturgy is similar to children's church in that it contains repetitive movements (kneeling for confession and coming forward to Communion) and prayers that are accessible to children.
+Liturgy is accessible to children in that it contains repetitive prayers and movements (kneeling for confession and coming forward to Communion).

-- We baptize children and serve them Communion.
+We baptize children and serve them Communion.
 Both of these are profound events that mark our children from a very early age.
 We remind our children that they are baptized, so they belong to God.
-In the weekly Communion meal, they receive "the Jesus bread" and "the Jesus juice," and they are reminded of how much Jesus has loved them.
+When they receive the weekly Communion meal, they are reminded of how much Jesus has loved them.

 We give children the story of Scripture.
 Nursery is available for infants and toddlers through age 3.
 Catechesis of the Good Shepherd is for children ages 3–9.